 We will check out books once a week on Wednesdays.
 All books need to be returned by Wednesday.

 Now is the time to make sure that you are correcting your child's improper grammar and speech.
 This will really help us in the classroom.
 Model the correct sound or whatever the problem area may be.
 This needs to be corrected as quickly as possible so that it does not become a hard habit to break.
 These errors can affect their writing, spelling and future standardized tests.
 Examples:

 Thank you so much for your diligence and patience with this part of growing up.

 There are good sites that the children will have access to at home found in our Independent Learning & Homework Help pages.
 However, please note that it will be more beneficial if you sit alongside them as they work on these sites.

 Raz-kids.com is one good site.
-Each student has a user name and password to access this site.
+Each student has a user name to access this site.
 There are different books for the children to read and test to measure their comprehension.

 If you have any questions or concerns anytime during the year, please don't hesitate to contact me.
 I will be happy to schedule a conference or do a telephone conference with you.

 Thank you so much for all your help!
 Together we will make a great team!